kubernetes-sigs/lws/keps/766-DisaggregatedSet/README.md

 Key observations:
 - Prefill progresses through more steps due to higher replica count
 - Decode only changes when proportionally appropriate
-- Total capacity is maintained throughout: `old + new` stays within surge limits per phase
+- Total capacity is maintained throughout: `old + new` stays within surge limits per role

 ### Service Orchestration

-Headless Services are automatically created for each phase per revision.
-This allows load balancers (e.g., llm-d) to count pods per revision across all phases and route traffic proportionally during rolling updates.
+Headless Services are automatically created for each role per revision.
+This allows load balancers (e.g., llm-d) to count pods per revision across all roles and route traffic proportionally during rolling updates.

-- **Naming**: `{disaggregatedset-name}-{revision}-{phase}-prv` (e.g., `my-llm-abc12345-prefill-prv`)
+- **Naming**: `{disaggregatedset-name}-{revision}-{role}-prv` (e.g., `my-llm-abc12345-prefill-prv`)
-- **Selector**: Selects pods from the specific revision's LeaderWorkerSet for that phase
+- **Selector**: Selects pods from the specific revision's LeaderWorkerSet for that role
 - **Cleanup**: Managed via owner references and garbage collected with the DisaggregatedSet

 ### Controller Architecture